Academic Information and Policies

-English 10 and 11; Mathematics (the level will be determined by the Department); a foreign language (the level will be determined by the Department); one course each semester from Elements of Style (Art 11, 12, 13, or 14); a semester course in Mindfulness; and any two other full-credit courses each semester offered to Class IV in History, Biology, Chemistry, or Computer Science.
-A student in Class IV may take a second foreign language only if he or she has reached Middlesex’s second year of study in one of the languages.
+English 10 and 11; Mathematics (the level will be determined by the Department); a foreign language (the level will be determined by the Department); one course each semester from Elements of Style (Art 11, 12M or 12E, or 13); a course in Mindfulness; Digital Dialogues; and Human Sexuality in the semester each is offered, and any two other full-credit courses each semester offered to Class IV in History, Biology, Chemistry, or Computer Science.
+A student in Class IV may take a second foreign language only if the student has reached Middlesex’s second year of study in one of the languages.

 Class III (Grade 10)

-English 20 and 21 and the Writing Workshop; Mathematics (the level will be determined by the Department); a foreign language (the level will be determined by the Department); Modern World History in the second semester and either Early Modern World History or The Ancient World in the first semester.
-Returning members of Class III must complete the requirements in Elements of Style (Art 11, 12, 13, or 14).
-Entering members of Class III must take Art 11 during one semester and Art 12, 13, or 14 during the other semester.
-In addition, students in Class III must elect an additional full-credit course each semester offered in Biology, Chemistry, or Computer Science to complete their schedule.
-A student in Class III may take a second foreign language only if he or she has reached Middlesex’s second year of study in one of the languages.
+English 20 and 21 and the Writing Workshop; Mathematics (the level will be determined by the Department); a foreign language (the level will be determined by the Department); Early Modern World History in the first semester and Modern World History in the second semester.
+Returning members of Class III must complete the requirements in Elements of Style (Art 11, 12M, 13, or 14).
+Entering members of Class III must take two Elements of Style courses, one each semester; and a course in Mindfulness and Digital Dialogues in the semester each is offered.
+In addition, all students in Class III must elect an additional full-credit course each semester offered in Biology, Chemistry, Physics, or Computer Science to complete their schedule.
+A student in Class III may take a second foreign language only if the student has reached Middlesex’s second year of study in one of the languages.

 Class II (Grade 11)